 Blytheweigh (IR/PR contact)

 Tim Blythe / Megan Ray / Rachael Brooks

 Samantha Harrison / Ben Roberts / Niall McDonald

 Adrian Hadden / Darshan Patel / Lydia Zychowska

 Tel: +44 (0)20 7220 1666

 Notes to Editors:

-Oriole Resources PLC is an AIM-listed exploration company, focussed on West Africa.
-It is focused on early-stage exploration in Cameroon (Bibemi and Wapouzé projects) and the more advanced Dalafin gold project in Senegal, where IAMGOLD has the option to spend US$8 million to earn a 70% interest.
-Year 1 commitments have been met at all three projects.
-The Company has several interests and royalties in companies operating throughout Africa and Turkey that could deliver future cash flow, and it continues to assess new opportunities in Africa.
+Oriole Resources PLC is an AIM-quoted exploration company, operating in Africa and Europe.
+It is focused on early-stage exploration in Cameroon and the more advanced Dalafin gold project in Senegal, where IAMGOLD has the option to spend US$8 million to earn a 70 per cent interest.
+The Company has a number of interests and royalties in companies operating throughout Africa and Turkey and is assessing new opportunities in both regions.